Mounjaro is a relatively new type 2 diabetes drug that lowers blood sugars and helps improve A1C levels.

 - Experience changes or worsening of your vision

-- If you are feeling weak or in pain after taking the medication
+- Are feeling weak or in pain after taking the medication

 Mounjaro doses

-You can take Mounjaro with or without food.
-Each dose is given in a single-dose pen, to prevent overdosing.
+You can take the medicine with or without food.
+Each dose is given in a single-dose pen to prevent overdosing.

 The different dosing options available are:

-- 2.5 milligrams per week (for the first four weeks as a starting dose)
+- 2.5 mg per week (for the first four weeks as a starting dose)

-Maintenance doses can range anywhere from 5 mg per week to 15 mg per week and will be decided on by you and your doctor.
+Maintenance doses can range anywhere from 5 mg per week to 15 mg per week, to be determined by you and your doctor.

 How much Mounjaro do I take?

-This will vary by patient and it will depend on your health history, health goals, and lifestyle.
+This will vary by person and will depend on your health history, health goals, and lifestyle.

 However, most doctors will start patients on 2.5 mg once per week.
-It is important to take your Mounjaro on the same day each week.
+It is important to take your injection on the same day each week.

 What happens if you take too much Mounjaro?

-Taking too much Mounjaro can cause serious adverse side effects.
+Taking too much of this medication can cause serious adverse side effects.

-Call your doctor right away or seek emergency medical attention if you’ve accidentally taken too much Mounjaro.
+Call your doctor right away or seek emergency medical attention if you’ve accidentally taken too much of this medication.

 Can I miss a dose of Moujaro?

-If you miss a dose of Mounjaro, it is okay to take it a few days late.
+If you miss a dose, it is OK to take it a few days late.

 You will not experience insulin resistance or weight gain from one missed dose.